Chega: Ideology

 Chega considers itself a party with nationalist, conservative and personalist roots.
 Third-party sources have defined the party as ultranationalist.
 It defends the promotion of an effective judicial system and the decrease of the state's intervention in the economy.
 The party also presents itself as national conservative and social conservative.

-The agenda of Chega is heavily focused on criminality issues, support for the police forces of the country, and to control the misuse of taxpayers' money in terms of corruption at the top, overstaffing in the civil service at the middle and undeserving welfare recipients at the bottom.
+The agenda of Chega is heavily focused on criminality issues, support for the police forces of the country, and to control the misuse of taxpayers' money in terms of corruption at the top, overstaffing in the civil service at the middle and underserving welfare recipients at the bottom.
 Chega's president, André Ventura, has protested with a group of police officers called Movement Zero, who have suspected extremist ties.

-The party's slogan, "God, country, family and work" is an appropriation and elaboration of the slogan "God, country, family" used by the Portuguese dictator, António de Oliveira Salazar.
+The party's slogan, "God, country, family and work" is an appropriation and elaboration of the slogan "God, country, family" used by the Portuguese dictator António de Oliveira Salazar.

 Constitutional revision

 Chega supports a rewriting of the Constitution of the Portuguese Republic to be "smaller and less ideological".
 The current Portuguese constitution was drafted during the Ongoing Revolutionary Process (PREC), a tumultuous period of Portuguese history where a transition to some form of socialist society seemed imminent.
 Two revisions in 1982 and 1989 removed some of the overtly leftist ideological bent (including allowing for privatizations) as well as more charged language, but crucially, the phrase that the constitution itself "opens the way for a socialist society" remains.
-This is taken by many as an official declaration that the Portugal is, or at the very least, ought to be an ideologically socialist state.
+This is taken by many as an official declaration that Portugal is, or at the very least, ought to be an ideologically socialist state.
 Despite being a relatively small section of the constitution, Chega takes this to be a form of ideological favoritism that ignores and alienates large sections of the Portuguese population, resulting in an overall unrepresentative constitution.

 Proposed constitutional changes involve getting rid of several government positions and jobs (including but not limited to, the Ministry of Education), reducing the number of members of the Assembly to 100 down from 230, reviewing parliamentary immunity, and requiring that the prime-minister be a Portuguese citizen from birth.
 More drastically, Ventura has argued for the abolishment of the position of prime minister, thus ushering in a "Fourth Portuguese Republic" under a presidential system, as well as getting rid of the constitution's "material guardrails", which would facilitate further amendments to any and all of its parts.